scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 ### Interfaces

 An *interface* is any functionality we expose to users.
 Interfaces to type classes are generic methods that accept instances of the type class as implicit parameters.

-There are two common ways of specifying an interface: *Interface Objects* and *Interface Syntax*.
+There are two common ways of specifying an interface:
+*Interface Objects* and *Interface Syntax*.

 **Interface Objects**

-The simplest way of creating an interface is to place the interface methods in a singleton object.
+The simplest way of creating an interface is to place methods in a singleton object:

 ```tut:book
 object Json {